New Galilee, Pennsylvania: Lombardia Mutual Benefit Association (LMBA)

 The LMBA is a social club founded in 1916.
 It is located at 101 Locust Street and is adjacent to the Jordan Run.
 The LMBA outings include men and women's bocce, a pool league and a golf league.
 The club was founded by citizens who immigrated to the area from the Lombardia province of Italy to find work in the town's brick yards.
-The New Galilee Yacht Club sits on the banks of the Lil' Jordan Creek.

 Volunteer Fire Department

 The New Galilee Volunteer Fire Department was established in 1929 as far as the record can be traced.
 The original fire hall was dedicated in 1947.
 On January 5, 2006, the building was destroyed by an unknown arsonist causing 1.2 million dollars in damages.
 A new facility was completed in 2008.

 Veterans of Foreign War Post 8106

 The Veterans of Foreign War Post 8106 is located at 100 Cleveland Avenue in New Galilee.

 Attractions

 Annual Gilkey Potato Festival

 New Galilee is the birthplace of the "Gilkey" Potato.
 The Gilkey Potato was first brought into Pennsylvania in 1797 by John Gilkey.
 Starting in Lawrence County, John Gilkey started planting three different varieties of potatoes- red, white and blue.
 These three potatoes quickly cross pollinated to create a new potato, which he named "Neshannock", after a small creek nearby.
 This new type of potato quickly became popular among local farmers for its productivity and better quality in taste.
 By 1875 this new potato was prized by Americans from Philadelphia to San Francisco.
 By later in the nineteenth century, the Neshannock had become the standard commercial potato of the United States.

 Recently, New Galilee celebrated its history with the 2014 New Galilee Potato Festival.
 Beginning in 2013, a circus troop was included among the festivities.